MistyCommunity/Documentation/src/content/misty-ii/rest-api/api-reference.md

 ### DisplayImage

 Displays an image on Misty's screen.
-Optionally, `DisplayImage` can display an image for a specific length of time and/or transparently overlay an image on Misty's eyes.
-Use `SaveImage` to upload images to Misty.

-Note that it's not possible for a custom image to overlay another custom image.
-Misty's eyes always appear as the base image, behind an overlay.
+You can use this command to display images from Misty's local storage or to display images that are hosted on the web.

+Misty uses the default image layer settings the first time she draws content with the `DisplayImage` command.
+You can use the [`SetImageDisplaySettings`](./#setimagedisplaysettings) command to adjust the settings and change the appearance for a specific image layer.
+Issuing a `SetImageDisplaySettings` command redraws the updated image layer on Misty's display.

 Endpoint: POST &lt;robot-ip-address&gt;/api/images/display

 Parameters

-- FileName (string) - Name of the previously uploaded file containing the image to display.
-Valid image file types are .jpg, .jpeg, .gif, .png.
-Maximum file size is 3MB.
-To clear the image from the screen, pass an empty string ```""```.
+* FileName (string) - Filename for the image to display.
+Valid image file types are `.jpg`, `.jpeg`, `.gif`, `.png`.
+Alternately, if `IsUrl` is true, the URL path for the image to display.
-- Alpha (double) - Optional.
-The transparency of the image.
+* Alpha (double) - Optional.
+Opacity for the layer on which the image displays.
 A value of 0 is completely transparent; 1 is completely opaque.
-When you specify a value greater than 0 and less than 1, the image appears but is transparent, and Misty's eyes appear behind the specified image.
-Defaults to `1`.
+When you specify a value greater than 0 and less than 1, the layer appears but is transparent.
+Defaults to 1.
+* Layer (string) - Optional.
+The display layer to create or update with this command.
+If `null` or not supplied, the image displays on the default image layer (named `DefaultImageLayer`).
+* IsUrl (boolean) - Optional.
+If `true`, the system treats the string you pass in for `FileName` as the URL address for an image hosted online.

 ```json
 {